Wooting 80HE Keyboard Review

 Raw Performance

 The Wooting 80HE is a wired analog gaming keyboard with a gasket mount design.
-Its Hall effect switches allow you to customize actuation and reset distances, as well as more advanced analog settings like Rapid Trigger, SOCD, or multiple actions mapped to single keys.
+Its Hall effect switches allow you to customize actuation and reset distances, as well as more advanced settings like Rapid Trigger, SOCD, or multiple actions mapped to single keys.
 Unlike its predecessor, the Wooting 60HE, this model supports a higher maximum polling rate of 8000Hz.
-You can customize switch settings and other elements like backlighting and custom profiles using web-based or downloadable software.
+You can adjust switch settings and other elements like backlighting and custom profiles using web-based or downloadable software.

 You can buy this keyboard with either a plastic or zinc alloy case.
 We purchased a black zinc alloy model.
 For more details, see the Differences Between Variants section.